Historical · U.S. Senate · Oklahoma

 Biographical narrative

 Markwayne Mullin is an American politician and businessman who served as the junior United States senator from Oklahoma from 2023 until 2026.
-A member of the Republican Party, he previously represented Oklahoma's second congressional district in the U.S. House of Representatives from 2013 to 2023.
-Mullin is also known for his background as a businessman and as a member of the Cherokee Nation, marking a significant representation of Native American interests in U.S. politics.
+A member of the Republican Party, Mullin previously represented Oklahoma's second congressional district in the U.S. House of Representatives from 2013 to 2023.
+He is also recognized as a member of the Cherokee Nation, making him the first tribal citizen to serve in the U.S. Senate since 2005.
+Following his Senate tenure, Mullin was appointed as the United States Secretary of Homeland Security in March 2026.

 Early life and career

-In 1997, Mullin assumed control of Mullin Plumbing, which at that time employed six people.
-His wife, Christie, supported him during this period by postponing her own educational pursuits.
-Under Mullin's leadership, the business grew significantly, becoming the largest plumbing service company in Oklahoma by 2011.
-In addition to Mullin Plumbing, he established several other ventures, including Mullin Environmental, Mullin Services, and Mullin Properties, as well as ranches in Adair and Wagoner Counties.
+In 1997, Mullin took over Mullin Plumbing, which had six employees at that time.
+Under his leadership, the company grew to become Oklahoma's largest plumbing service provider by 2011.
+Mullin also expanded his business interests, owning multiple companies, including Mullin Environmental, Mullin Services, and Mullin Properties, as well as ranches in Adair and Wagoner Counties.
 By 2013, he was reported to own eight businesses.
-In December 2021, Mullin sold his businesses to CenterOak Partners, a private equity firm based in Dallas, although his family continued to operate the plumbing business.
+In December 2021, Mullin sold his businesses to a private equity firm, although his family continued to operate the plumbing company.

-Mullin also had a brief career in professional mixed martial arts between 2006 and 2007, claiming an undefeated record of 5–0.
-He was recognized for his contributions to the sport and was inducted into the National Wrestling Hall of Fame in 2016.
-Additionally, he operated the Oklahoma Fight Club, a jujutsu and mixed martial arts school in Broken Arrow, Oklahoma, by 2012.
+In addition to his business ventures, Mullin briefly pursued a career in mixed martial arts between 2006 and 2007, claiming an undefeated record of 5–0.
+He was recognized for his achievements in wrestling and was inducted into the National Wrestling Hall of Fame in 2016.
+Mullin also operated a jujutsu and mixed martial arts school in Broken Arrow, Oklahoma, by 2012.

-In 2011, Mullin began hosting a call-in radio program called House Talk, which focused on home improvement topics.
-The program was syndicated on Saturday mornings on KFAQ and was noted for its engaging format, drawing comparisons to NPR's Car Talk.
+Mullin ventured into media by hosting a call-in radio program called House Talk, which focused on home improvement topics.
+The program was syndicated on Saturday mornings on KFAQ and was noted for its engaging format, similar to NPR's Car Talk.

 Senate tenure

-Markwayne Mullin's political career began in earnest when he entered the race for the U.S. House of Representatives in 2011, following the announcement by incumbent Dan Boren that he would not seek reelection.
-Mullin launched his campaign as a Republican and reported a personal loan of $100,000 to his campaign.
-His campaign was characterized by a strong focus on issues such as the Affordable Care Act, which he opposed due to its employer mandate requiring health insurance for employees.
-Mullin successfully won the election in 2012, defeating Democratic candidate Rob Wallace.
+Mullin's political career began in earnest when he ran for the U.S. House of Representatives in 2012, following the announcement by incumbent Dan Boren that he would not seek reelection.
+Mullin established a campaign committee and loaned his campaign $100,000, expressing his opposition to certain provisions of the Affordable Care Act.
+He successfully won the election in 2012, defeating Democratic candidate Rob Wallace, and was subsequently reelected multiple times.

 Legislative focus and committees